More photos below!

 When I bought the van from Michael he said his philosophy was, "Classic items, well maintained," and that's the attitude I've brought to this.
 I've been very pro-active about maintenance and repairs.
 If something needs attention it gets it.

 I'll be totally up front about any issues, and my pricing on the van reflects a discount for the few flaws.
 Here are the flaws I am aware of: 1) The pop-top has developed a slight bow, front to back.
 It was like this when I bought it and hasn't gotten worse.
 This bow created a few hairline cracks in the side of the pop-top - hardly noticable when closed (see the main profile photo at top, and the quarter-view photo just below) but they spread a bit when open (as shown in the photo below).
 It doesn't affect anything really so I have not dealt with it.
 It just looks a little funky.
-A new pop-top tent from GoWesty is about $700 I think, and I had a body shop tell me they could stabilize the cracks for much much less.
 The tent screening itself also has a couple tears.
 This can be fixed with some some sticky screen tape if you don't want to get a new pop-top tent.
 2) The Norcold multi-fuel refrigerators they put in these things can be a little finicky.
 It works great on battery and electricity but sometimes getting it lit on the propane fuel is difficult.
 Usually once you get it lit it will stay lit.
+It might just be the thermocouple.
 If you look at the GoWesty site you'll see that they have even stopped trying to repair these things, opting to put a modern battery operated fridge in it's place.
 This is what I'd do if we were keeping it.
 The ones they sell at GoWesty are top quality & pretty spendy but there are lots of options for 12v/110v units.
 You can even take the old fridge out and add additional storage cabinets (GoWesty sells a kit for this).

 Those are really the only problems I can think of.
 If I think of any more I'll update this.